hanzi-code/bubble-sort/README.md

-# bubble-sort
+# Bubble Sort Algorithm
-A Bubble Sort algorithm.
+A Bubble Sort Algorithm Written in Ruby.